alpaka

 14 //!
 The default CPU memory fence.

-15 class MemFenceCpu : public concepts::Implements<ConceptMemFence, MemFenceCpu>
+15 class MemFenceCpu : public interface::Implements<ConceptMemFence, MemFenceCpu>

 16 {